-All Graduate Certificate requirements must be completed within four (4) calendar years, beginning with the date the student commences courses applicable to the Graduate Certificate.
-In addition, degree-seeking students must maintain continuous enrollment every semester until all coursework is completed.
+All graduate certificate requirements must be completed within five (5) semesters (fall/spring), beginning with the date the student commences courses applicable to the graduate certificate.
 A one-semester leave of absence may be granted if the student is unable to enroll in a course due to extenuating circumstances.
-The leave of absence must be approved in writing by the CSC DGP before the start of the semester.
+The leave of absence must be approved in writing by the program director before the start of that semester.

-Students who complete the Graduate Certificate may apply for admission to a Masters degree in Computer Science or Statistics.
+Students who complete the graduate certificate may apply for admission to the Computer Science department’s masters program.

-Academic success in the DSF Graduate Certificate might have a strong bearing on admission to a graduate degree program.
-However, completion of a Graduate Certificate program in no way guarantees entry into a graduate degree program, which must be done through a separate application process.
+Academic success in the CS graduate certificate might have a strong bearing on admission to a graduate degree program.
+However, completion of a certificate program in no way guarantees entry into a graduate degree program, which requires a separate application process.

-The transfer of Graduate Certificate courses taken prior to enrollment in a Masters degree program is limited to 12 hours (note: transfer totals from all sources shall not exceed 12 hours.
+The transfer of certificate courses taken prior to enrollment in a masters degree program is limited to 12 credit hours, and transfer totals from all sources shall not exceed 12 hours.
 Only graduate courses of grade B or better will be considered for transfer.